-Adult First Check: What You Must Know in 2024
+Adult First Checks: What You Must Know in 2024

 What Is An Adult First Check?

-A DBS Adult First check is an optional, paid addition to an Enhanced DBS check with a Vulnerable Adult Barred List check.
-The Adult First check allows employees who will be engaging in regulated activities with vulnerable adults to start work (under supervision) before their enhanced DBS certificate is completed and returned.
+A DBS Adult First check is an optional add-on for any Enhanced DBS checks that include a Vulnerable Adult Barred List check.
+The Adult First check allows employees who will be engaging in regulated activities with Vulnerable Adults to start work (under supervision) before their Enhanced DBS certificate is completed and returned.

 The Adult First check takes place during stage 3 of the checking process, which usually occurs within 48 hours of applying.